Several months ago, I sold this early 60s day dress:

 It might not be what I would wear for Halloween, but boy, did Cindy do a great job or what?!

-I turned to my Vintage Fashion Guild colleagues* for a bit of clarity and moral support.
+I turned to my vintage-seller colleagues for a bit of clarity and moral support.
 And as usual, I was surprised and tickled by their responses.
 Almost universally, they praised Cindy's costume, and as I read each comment, I became both happier and a bit more open minded.

 Cindy's costume is a terrific use of her vintage dress because: